Microservices vs Monoliths Part 5: Common Pitfalls and How to Avoid Them

 December 18, 2025

 Regardless of which architecture you choose, certain pitfalls arise frequently.
 Understanding these helps you recognize warning signs early and course-correct before problems become entrenched.
+Let's look at the most common traps we've seen teams fall into — and how you can avoid them.

 Distributed Monoliths